 Know how much tax to pay, how to file your income tax returns and if you even have to do it.

 Singapore uses a progressive income tax rate.
-This is a system that charges higher tax rates to taxpayers with higher incomes.
+It is a system that charges higher tax rates to taxpayers with higher incomes.
 The city-state increased the maximum tax rate to 22% starting this 2017.
-Taxpayers with annual income of $160,000 and higher are the ones to get affected by the change in tax rates.
+Taxpayers with an annual income of $160,000 and higher are the ones to get affected by the change in tax rates.

 Let’s say you are earning $2,500 a month with a 13th-month bonus each year.
 We will consider that you have no other means of income and you have nothing to deduct.
-Based on the residents tax rates table:
+Based on the resident’s tax rates table:

 $2,500 x 12 months = $30,000 + $2,500 (13th month bonus)